 Dealing with a supplier outside the usual trading area

-Letters of the guarantee are primarily relevant in international transactions because of the numerous risks involved in such engagements.
-For example, in transportation across national boundaries, an exporter will want a letter of guarantee that the associated levies, duties, and payments will be made once the goods have been received.
+Letters of guarantee are primarily relevant in international transactions because of the numerous risks involved in such engagements.
+For example, in transportation across national boundaries, an exporter will want a guarantee letter that the associated levies, duties, and payments will be made once the goods have been received.
 A supplier will also want to be assured that, in case of any exchange rate fluctuations, the buyer will compensate for the additional costs incurred.
 If the buyer fails to meet such obligations after agreeing to the contract terms, the seller will be free to recover the compensation from the bank.

-Some other uses of this letter along with the relevant template are given:
+Some other uses of this letter, along with the relevant template, are given:

 Guarantee Letter Template